commontoolsinc/labs/scripts/dummy_data/README.md

 This process is recursive.
 When a name is found it is printed out which version it uses.

-As a special case, if your include has the `:multi` directive, it says 'load up the named placeholder, and then interpet each line as a separate value and call this template once for each file'
+As a special case, if your include has the `:multi` directive, it says 'load up the named placeholder, and then interpet each line as a separate value and call this template once for each file'.
+You can see prompts/schema.txt for an example

 ### TODO
 - A debug mode to print out the raw prompts as returned from compile